 Lifestyle

 What do we mean by lifestyle?
-Lifestyle is the way you live your life; descriptions may include a healthy lifestyle or a green lifestyle so it’s how you live your life and the decisions you make.
+Lifestyle is the way you live your life and the decisions you make.

-It can include things like exercise, drugs, alcohol, smoking, relationships, sex, veganism, driving, haircuts, fashion, music…. the list goes on and on!
+It can include things like diet, exercise, recreational drugs, alcohol, smoking, education, suitable career options, relationships, sex, learning to drive, fashion, music…. the list goes on and on!

-Youth at Heart recognise that a natural part of growing up is experimenting and we encourage informed choice and harm reduction.
+Youth at Heart recognise that a natural part of growing up is exploring ideas around who you are, your values and taking risks.
+We encourage informed choice and harm reduction.
 Our Youth Workers are happy to chat about anything and be that trusted person you can talk to.

-You can talk to our CHD Health Youth Workers about anything that is on your mind such as
+You can talk to our CHD Health Youth Workers about anything that is on your mind.
+Some examples of questions we have answered are:

-Q Will I ever be able to go on holiday with my mates and what about travel insurance
+Will I ever be able to go on holiday with my mates and what about travel insurance?

-Q I know I shouldn’t but I’m planning to have a tattoo or piercing
+I know I shouldn’t but I’m planning to have a tattoo or piercing.

-A It is always best not to have a tattoo or piercing due to the risk of Endocarditis but if you’re an adult our advice would be if you are going to go ahead and get a tattoo despite the advice of your Consultant or Clinical Nurse Specialist make sure you go somewhere that is clean, uses unopened tools in sterile packets and has a good reputation.
+The clinical advice is to avoid having tattoos or piercings due to the risk of Endocarditis.
+If you’re an adult, our advice would be to consider the risks and make sure you go somewhere that is clean, uses new tools in sterile packets and has a good reputation.
+High-risk areas for piercings are the mouth, nose, belly button and genitals because of the increased risk of infection.

 Don’t go on holiday with your mates, get a bit tipsy and get a holiday tattoo or piercing.
 That is a quick way to a potentially regretful decision!